wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-13-universal-interpreter-part-2.md

 The code as presented above is not entirely correct: I have not always typed everything explicitly, but the explicit signatures in the role definition will cause type errors unless everything is explicitly typed.
 See the code in [tbb-timing.raku](https://github.com/wimvanderbauwhede/raku-examples/blob/master/tbb-timing.raku) for details.

 The code in `no-bb-timing` and `ubb-timing` is comparable in terms of complexity.
 I ran a timing test, and the BB implementation of the algebraic data type is about 20% slower than the 'ordinary' implementation.
-However, the fully-typed version 300% (3x) slower.
-This shows that types in Raku are not zero-cost abstractions.
-I tried to profile this to see where the bottleneck was, but unfortunately it ran out of memory with 16GB RAM.
-For info, here are the profiling reports for [no-bb-timing]({{site.url}}/articles/no-bb-timing.html) and [ubb-timing]({{site.url}}/articles/ubb-timing.html).
+However, the fully-typed version `tbb-timing` is three times slower.
+Types in Raku are clearly not zero-cost abstractions.

+For info, here are the profiling reports (`raku --profile`) for [no-bb-timing]({{site.url}}/articles/no-bb-timing.html) and [ubb-timing]({{site.url}}/articles/ubb-timing.html).
+Profiling `tbb-timing` proved infeasible.

 On the other hand, somewhat paradoxically, we don't really need this explicit typing.
 It is useful to write down the function types for the BB encoding, and I think it helps with the explanations, but the actual type safety comes from the algebraic data types that we created.